-Roland Jabbour Esq JP – President and National Chairman
+Roland Jabbour OAM Esq JP – President & National Chairman

 Roland has been a recipient of many awards from Australian and overseas governments in recognition of his service to the Australian community.
-These include the Australian Medal for the Centenary of Federation of Australia, awarded on behalf of the Governor General & the Commonwealth of Australia for service to the Australian Community, and a Certificate of Appreciation in recognition of voluntary service to the community (2001) awarded by the Premier of Victoria.
+These include the Order of Australia Medal (OAM), and the Medal for the Centenary of Federation of Australia, awarded by the Governor General & the Commonwealth of Australia for service to the Australian Community, and a Certificate of Appreciation in recognition of voluntary service to the community awarded by the Premier of the State of Victoria.

 He has also been Finalist for the Australian Ethnic Business Awards (2009) and nominated for the Australian of the Year award (2004).

 James Harb – Vice Chair And Independent Board Member

 James is the Vice Chairman of the Australian Arab Chamber of Commerce and Industry.
 He was formerly the Chairman of the NSW Chapter for four years.
 Read more…